-- 4.1.24 The SHMA includes a calculation of the housing needs of Coventry City Council.
+- 4.1.25 The SHMA includes a calculation of the housing needs of Coventry City Council.
 The City Council has undertaken a detailed SHLAA exercise which concluded that they are unable to meet the objectively assessed need for the City within their boundary.
 This shortfall needs to be redistributed across all the neighbouring Warwickshire Authorities to ensure that the OAHN is met.
 A Memorandum of Understanding relating to the planned distribution of housing across the Coventry and Warwickshire HMA was prepared in 2015 allocating 4,020 of these additional dwellings to NBBC.
-The Borough Council has not signed the Memorandum of Understanding but has committed to deliver as much of consumer need as possible across the plan period. - 4.1.25 The Borough Council undertook an updated SHLAA process in 2016 to identify the 'deliverable' level of housing growth that can be accommodated in the Borough during the plan period.
+This resulted in an OAHN of 14,060 during the Plan Period.
+The Borough Council committed to deliver as much of consumer need as possible across the plan period. - 4.1.26 The Borough Council undertook an updated SHLAA process in 2016 to identify the 'deliverable' level of housing growth that can be accommodated in the Borough during the plan period.
 This updated assessment included a review of the sites with planning permission, potential sites within the urban area and larger strategic sites.
 This process confirmed that a total of 2,331 dwellings above the level required to meet the Borough Council's OAHN (with a 10% buffer) can be accommodated during the Plan Period to the Coventry 'shortfall'.
 This represents an 'under-supply' of 2,092 compared to the target figure for Nuneaton and Bedworth Borough set out in the Memorandum of Understanding.

-NBBC have therefore planned for a total of 13,374 dwellings during the plan period; combining their own OAHN and a contribution of 2,331 dwellings towards Coventry's unmet need.
+The Borough Plan Publication Plan therefore planned for a total of 13,374 dwellings during the plan period; combining their own OAHN and a contribution of 2,331 dwellings towards Coventry's unmet need. - 4.1.27 An update to Housing Trajectory prepared by the Council during the Examination Hearings confirmed that 14,456 dwellings will be developed in the Borough by 2031.
+The updated trajectory considered the number of residential completions as at 1st April 2018 and included a assessment of the level of residential completions viable on each of the allocated strategic and non-strategic sites.
+The subsequent figure exceeds the OAHN of 14,060 (including the total unmet needs of Coventry) by 396 dwellings.
+The Borough Council has signed the Memorandum of Understanding and committed to deliver the additional 4,020 dwellings across the plan period.
+The delivery, in full, of the OAHN figure (14,060 dwellings) is a Main Modification to the Publication Plan (MM9).

-- 4.1.26 A further Memorandum of Understanding, dated July 2016, relating to planned distribution of employment land across the Coventry and Warwickshire area required the Council to accommodate a further 26ha of additional employment land during the plan period.
-This will result in a total need figure of 113ha of new employment land. - 4.1.27 The Employment Land Review (2016) included an assessment of all existing and proposed land for employment uses in the Borough.
+- 4.1.28 A further Memorandum of Understanding, dated July 2016, relating to planned distribution of employment land across the Coventry and Warwickshire area required the Council to accommodate a further 26ha of additional employment land during the plan period.
+This will result in a total need figure of 113ha of new employment land. - 4.1.29 An updated review of all existing and proposed land for employment uses in the Borough during the Examination Hearings resulted in the inclusion of 5.3 Ha of land at Prologis Park as Main Modification to the Publication Plan (MM22).
 The Review identified a number of potential sites and provided details on the availability and deliverability of each site.
-The Borough Council considered the findings of the Review together with other planning considerations and identified a total of 98.6ha of employment land.
+Based on the findings of the Review and inclusion of Prologis Park as an allocated Employment Site the Council has identified a total of 107.8ha of employment land as a Main Modification to the Publication Plan (MM9).